implausibleDeniability/sartorius_instance_segmentation/README.md

     Postprocessing of the NN output includes non-maximal suppression, removal of overlapping pixels, and other transformations.
 Parameters for these transformations can be optimzed through `thresholds_optimization.py`.
 Results are available in `thresolds/`
+- **Exploratory Data Analysis**
+    All EDA performed during the competition is available in `jupyter-notebooks/`

 ## How to download data